Bachelor of Science (Occupational Therapy)

 Attendance requirements

-Students may be required to undertake part of this study in a rural or regional setting.
+Students are provided with the opportunity to undertake part of this study in a rural or regional setting.

 Clearances and/or Risk Management Protocols Required

-To be eligible to undertake clinical practice and fulfil their duty of care, students are required to complete risk management protocols on commencement of the course and carry out amendments in subsequent semesters, as appropriate.
-Risk management protocols include, but are not restricted to:
+To be eligible to undertake professional practice and fulfil their duty of care, students are required to complete range of mandatory screens, checks and training.
+This includes but is not limited to the following:

 Current WA Department of Health Criminal Record Screening Clearance Card